anup36/nft_marketpalce/README.md

 # Contract

-Contract repos has NFT Contract which our main contract containing all blockchain releated logic.
+Contract repos has NFT Smart Contract which our main contract containing all blockchain releated logic.